isomerpages/moe-angsanapri/_teaching-and-learning/Mathematics.md

 GEM@ Recess aims to inculcate the love for Mathematics in all our students by engaging them in fun activities through games and hands-on competitions.

 ![](/images/Math3.png)

+<u> P3-P4 Mathematics Trail </u>

+Students will embark on station based learning trail that ties in the themes of community and neighbourhood.
+There will be station work where students will attempt questions and tasks related to topics in Mathematics.